manders-12/kafka-spark-hadoop-docker/README.md

 ﻿# Hadoop/Spark/Kafka Cluster on Docker

 Quick setup for a cluster running Hadoop (with YARN), Spark, and Kafka.
 Not currently set up to have persistent storage.
-For testing and education
+For testing and education.

+With current setup, Zookeeper and Spark Driver run on the Namenode, and a kafka broker runs on each datanode (probably not the best setup but now I can test all 3!)

 # Prerequisites